NeLy-EPFL/flygym/doc/source/tutorials/rule_based_controller.rst

         ]

-Using ``rules_graph`` and the function ``filter_edges``, let’s visualize connections in each of the three rules.
+Using ``rules_graph`` and the function ``filter_edges``, let’s visualize connections for each of the three rules.
 The ipsilateral and contralateral connections of the same rule can have different weights, so let’s visualize them separately: